Tours & Events

 3.)
 PRIVATE GUIDED TOURS

-We can arrange for a bus, you may drive your own car or arrange for your own bus (one seat will be necessary for the guide).
-Plans for a private tour may made at any time during the year depending on the availability of the guide.
-Arrangements for private tours should be made a minimum of 2 weeks in advance. $150 is requested for a private tour using your own bus.
+Plans for a private tour may be made at any time during the year depending on the availability of the guide and transportation.
+Arrangements for private tours should be made a minimum of 2 weeks in advance. $150 is requested for a private tour using your own transportation.
 A $25 per person contribution to KURC is requested when using the KURC bus.
 A 10% discount is offered to Chester County Historical Society members.
 Please contact Kennett Underground Railroad Center via email with your Private Guided Tour request – we are happy to arrange a custom tour for you any time of year.